4x4 Tour with Deluxe Desert Camp 4 Days

 - 1 night guest-house accommodation (with breakfast and evening meal);

-- 2 nights luxury desert camp en-suite tented accommodation (with breakfasts, evening meals, 1 lunch, all drinks including alcohol);
+- 2 nights desert glamping in an en-suite tent with private bathroom (with breakfasts, evening meals, 1 lunch, all drinks including alcohol/sundowners);

 - activities at the desert camp, including camel-ride, guided walking, outdoor games, hammocks.